Donner Party: Second relief

 The walk back to Bear Valley was very slow.
 At one point, Reed sent two men ahead to retrieve the first cache of food, expecting the third relief, a small party led by Selim E. Woodworth, to come at any moment.
 A violent blizzard arose after they scaled the pass.
 Five-year-old Isaac Donner froze to death, and Reed nearly died.
 Mary Donner's feet were badly burned because they were so frostbitten that she did not realize she was sleeping with them in the fire.
-When the storm passed, the Breen and Graves families were too apathetic and exhausted to get up and move, not having eaten for days.
+When the storm passed, the Breen and Graves families were too apathetic and exhausted to move, having not eaten for days.
 The relief party had no choice but to leave without them.
 The site where the Breens and Graves had been left became known as 'Starved Camp'.
 Margaret Breen reportedly took the initiative to try to keep the members of the camp alive after the others departed down the mountain.
-Soon however, Elizabeth Graves and her son Franklin perished before the next rescue party could reach them, and the party resorted to eating flesh off the dead bodies in order to survive.
+However, Elizabeth Graves and her son Franklin soon perished, before the next rescue party could reach them, and the remaining party ate the flesh of their dead bodies to survive.

-Three members of the relief party stayed to help those remaining at the camps; Charles Stone at Truckee Lake, Charles Cady and Nicholas Clark at Alder Creek.
+Three members of the relief party stayed to help those remaining at the camps: Charles Stone at Truckee Lake, and Charles Cady and Nicholas Clark at Alder Creek.
 While Clark was out hunting, Stone traveled to Alder Creek and made plans with Cady to return to California.
-According to Stewart, Tamsen Donner arranged for them to take her daughters Eliza, Georgia, and Frances with them, perhaps for $500 cash.
-Stone and Cady took the three girls to Truckee Lake, but left them at a cabin with Keseberg and Levinah Murphy when they started for Bear Valley.
-Cady recalled later, that after two days on the trail they noted and passed Starved Camp, but they did not stop to help in any way.
+According to Stewart, Tamsen Donner arranged for them to take her daughters Eliza, Georgia and Frances with them, perhaps for $500 cash.
+Stone and Cady took the three girls to Truckee Lake but left them at a cabin with Keseberg and Levinah Murphy when they started for Bear Valley.
+Cady recalled later that after two days on the trail they passed Starved Camp, but they did not stop to help.
 They overtook Reed and the others within days.
 Several days later, at the Alder Creek camp, Clark and Trudeau agreed to leave for California together.
-When they reached Truckee Lake and discovered the Donner girls still there they returned to Alder Creek to inform Tamsen Donner.
+When they reached Truckee Lake and discovered the Donner girls still there, they returned to Alder Creek to inform Tamsen Donner.